evannsm/Tips-For-Setting-Up-PX4-and-Rpi-CompanionComputer/README.md

 ## Troubleshooting for Running Everything Smoothly with ROS and PX4
-1. Get the package you want to run from your github and put it in your [ros_ws_name]/src/ and then go back to root

 ### Conda Instructions
 You're going to want to use Conda to keep your dependencies in order.